-At the UNC REX Chest Pain Center we meet and exceed the national standards of excellent care team.
+At the REX Chest Pain Center we meet and exceed the national standards of excellent care team.
 Our team is trained to quickly and effectively diagnose and treat a heart attack.
 Patients showing signs of a heart attack can expect:

-- Staff is notified immediately – If you are brought into the UNC REX Chest Pain Center via ambulance, Wake County EMS will have already notified the Chest Pain Center of your expected arrival and condition, including your symptoms and EKG results.
+- Staff is notified immediately – If you are brought into the REX Chest Pain Center via ambulance, Wake County EMS will have already notified the Chest Pain Center of your expected arrival and condition, including your symptoms and EKG results.
 If you arrive on your own, a greeter will notify the triage nurse who will take you for an EKG within 10 minutes of arrival.